 How to understand the effectiveness of your advertising material and visuals?
 You can only find it out by benchmarking your ad impressions against the number of clicks.
 There is a click-through rate (CTR) metric for this purpose.
 It is calculated as the ratio of total (for a given period) clicks to impressions.

-To find this important indicator in myTracker, go to Report constructor → Select from list → Metrics → Main metrics → CTR.
+To find this important indicator in MyTracker, go to Report builder → Select from list → Metrics → Main metrics → CTR.

 Click to install rate (CR)

 The ratio of mobile app installs to clicks showing how effective a given advertising channel is.

 In MyTracker, the metric determined as the ratio of sum for report period of installs / clicks.
 To find this metric, go to Report builder → Metrics → Main metrics → CR.
 The higher CR, the more fine-tuned your advertisement for the target audience.

 Assessing the channel efficiency by installations alone is not reasonable.
 It is important to track the number of users who not only came to you, but also launched the app for the first time during the specified period.
 If the figure is low across all advertising channels, you may need to send push notifications or an email newsletter to those users who “got stuck" at this stage.

 To find the metric in the tracker, go to the Report builder → Metrics → Main metrics → Initial launches.

 After an app is installed, users often become dormant.
 Dedicated campaigns are initiated to return such users, including push notifications, retargeting and newsletters.
 It is crucial to separate these users from regular ones to see how successful the re-acquisition of "old" customers is going.
 Attribution in this case is called repeated attribution or reattribution.
 The reattribution metric enables you to understand the number of re-installs or reactivations of a mobile app.